 Choosing your country of residence on degiro.nl

-When the money arrives, you can buy the ETF.
+Once the deposit has arrived, you can buy the ETF.
 Search for VWCE by typing its ISIN code "IE00BK5BQT80" in the search bar.
 The second confusion is that you'll see several results.
 They all correspond to the same ETF, but on different exchanges.
 For instance, Vanguard trades on XETRA, Tradegate Exchange, Borsa Italiana...
 To pay the lowest fees, it's important with DEGIRO to buy VWCE on XETRA ("XET").

 Searching for the ISIN code of VWCE on DEGIRO